-Conor Harrington’s work draws a fine line between classical and contemporary art, and masterfully creates a world within those boundaries.
-The Irish-born Harrington, a former graffiti artist, not only still enjoys painting huge outdoor murals but consistently tackles new, inventive forms of art, often in a gallery setting.
+Conor Harrington’s work draws a fine line between classical and contemporary art, and then somehow creates a world within those boundaries.
+The Irish-born Harrington, a former graffiti artist, not only paints huge outdoor murals but consistently pushes art’s boundaries in new and imaginative ways.

-Conor Harrington utilizes realistic images of people in his pieces, incorporating abstract elements to accompany his painted subject.
-His illustration of the human form is mesmerizing: he skillfully hones in on certain parts of the figure while obscuring others through the use of bold line work, superb shading and bursts of color within his creations.
-There is also a more subdued side to Conor Harrington’s art, relying on a darker color palette to convey his intended message to his audience.
+His work utilizes realistic images of people accompanied with abstract elements.
+His illustrations of the human form are mesmerizing: he skilfully hones in on certain elements while obscuring others through the use of bold line work, superb shading and bursts of color.

-Ultimately, the ability to combine unconventional, contemporary techniques while focusing on the more historical human form allows his art to be more revolutionary in nature while retaining a sense of historical importance.
-An example of this is Harrington’s use of male figurative aspects.
-He frequently depicts conflicts found in the modern male identity and its role in the “gender crisis.”
+Ultimately, the ability to combine unconventional, contemporary techniques with more traditional human portraits allows his art to be both revolutionary in nature and grounded in a historical context.
+An example of this is Harrington’s depictions of conflict in modern male identity and the “gender crisis.”